Remove backfilled escalation statuses

 ON CONFLICT (issue_id) DO NOTHING;

 In reality, it would probably be fine to execute a single insertion per background job, since the number of records we expect to save isn't terribly large.
 We should account for an edge cases, however: If a self-managed instance has a large number of alerts on a project which automatically creates incidents for each alert, that could result in a lot of records for a single 30k batch.
 This is unlikely, but a possibility, regardless.
-Calling each_batch
+Calling each_batch from within the background job protects against that.

-Queries from SELECT "alert_management_alerts"."id"
+Queries from .each_batch

 FROM "alert_management_alerts"